mrhavens/maker-community-ppe/README.md

 ## Special Thanks

-Special thanks goes to [aceat64](https://github.com/aceat64) for volunteering to manage this initiative.
+A very special thank you goes to [aceat64](https://github.com/aceat64) for volunteering to manage this initiative.
 The source branch for this project can be found [here](https://github.com/aceat64/ppe-donations).